defano/digital-design/README.md

 # Introduction to Digital Design

-An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language using open-sourced tools and hardware.
-This tutorial consists of several hardware designs which can be implemented (synthesized) and loaded onto [GadgetFactory's Papilio](http://papilio.cc) hardware.
+An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language with open-sourced tools and hardware.
+This tutorial consists of several hardware designs which can be implemented (synthesized) and loaded onto [GadgetFactory's Papilio Pro](http://papilio.cc) hardware.

 See the [Introduction to Digital Design](introduction-to-digital-design.pdf) slides from the 2017 Chicago Coder Conference for a refresher on chip design with Verilog.